OlssonDev/olssondev.github.io/_posts/2023-02-19-UnderstandingWhyCastsCanBeExpensive.md

 ## Conclusion: Casting is not bad

-Casting is pretty much a free operation; performance-wise, the only thing cast nodes **can** contribute is longer loading times (due to hard references that can contribute to a large size maps) which is a one-time cost.
+Casting is a quick operation; performance-wise, the only thing cast nodes **can** contribute is longer loading times (due to hard references that can contribute to large size maps) which is a one-time cost when the class loads into memory.